NVIDIA/aistore/docs/aisloader.md

 ## Collecting stats

-Aisloader allows you to collect statistics with Graphite using StatsD.
-Aisloader will try to connect to provided StatsD server (see: `statsdip` and `statsdport` options).
+Collecting is easy - `aisloader` supports at-runtime monitoring via with Graphite using StatsD.
+When starting up, `aisloader` will try to connect to provided StatsD server (see: `statsdip` and `statsdport` options).
 Once the connection is established the statistics from aisloader are send in the following
 format: